 Anode Rod Options

 Adding an additional anode rod should be considered if your model allows for it.
 By taking up more surface for it to absorb corrosion you can increase the life of your water heater even longer.
 However, it may not be a good idea if you are having odor problems as it can make the problem worse.

 If you are thinking about adding an additional anode rode to your tank, make certain that both are made of the same metal.
 If one is magnesium and the other aluminum, the magnesium will be consumed more rapidly and you won’t get the desired outcome.

-There are two anode rod configurations, hex-head and combo or outlet anodes.
-Hex-head anode are often found on their own port on the top of the tank.
-Depending on the model, the hex-head might be exposed or under a plastic cap halfway from the center from the edge.
+There are two anode rod configurations, hex-head, and combo or outlet anodes.
+Hex-head water heater anode is often found on its own port on the top of the tank.
+Depending on the model, the hex-head might be exposed or under a plastic cap halfway from the center to the edge.
 Combo rods have a steel nipple that is plastic lined and used in the hot water port.
 Frequently tanks with a longer-term warranty have one combo and one hex head, although some just have one combo rod with no option for a second rod.

 Most tank water heaters last approximately 10-12 years, and they are not cheap to replace.
 Anode rods last 3-5 years and are about 20-50 dollars.
 Powered anode rods are about 250 dollars.
 By periodically checking your anode rod and replacing it when necessary, you can prolong the life of your water heater significantly.